01 of 10

 If you're fortunate enough to own a hot tub or spa, then you probably know all the things you should and shouldn't do in and around the tub, like issues of safety, care and maintenance.

 Or do you?
-What's the highest temperature at which the water can be set?
+What's the highest temperature at which the water should be safely set?
 Is it OK to have two glasses of wine, but no more?
 Just a little bit of sand tracked into the tub won't hurt, right?
-Will kids be fine in the hot tub as long as an adult is somewhere within the vicinity?
+Will kids be fine in the hot tub as long as an adult is somewhere in the vicinity?

 Better find out.Continue to 2 of 10 below.

 What a buzzkill!
 Sorry to be the bearer of bad news, but drinking and hot tubbing are not a good mix.
 Despite all of those movies scenes depicting characters cavorting in hot tubs with their favorite beverage in hand, physicians and the U.S. Centers for Disease Control and Prevention (CDC) don't recommend it.
 Sports stars and politicians have been known to imbibe while entertaining in a spa, but that doesn't mean we should follow their example.
 The same caution should be used with... drugs—check with your doctor before soaking in extremely hot water while taking a prescription.

 One reason is that both alcohol and some drugs (prescription and recreational) can cause drowsiness.
 Check the water temperature before entering (it should not exceed 104 degrees), observe reasonable time limits (10 to 15 minutes), and enter and exit the tub slowly in case of dizziness or to prevent falls.Continue to 3 of 10 below.

 People with open sores or any type of infection should not use the spa.
 The hot water is an ideal environment for spreading infection, especially if sanitizer levels are not properly maintained.
 The same goes for rashes and other injuries.
 Consult a doctor to receive the green light before stepping back into a hot tub.Continue to 4 of 10 below.